-On November 18, 2004, shortly after taking over as Bishop of the Greensburg Diocese, petitioned the Vatican to have Trott dismissed from the Roman Catholic Church.
+On November 18, 2004, Example 18 shortly after taking over as Bishop of the Greensburg Diocese, petitioned the Vatican to have Trott dismissed from the Roman Catholic Church.
+Example 1 request was granted.
+Trott died in 2017 in Florida.

 Father Charles Weber, O.S.B.